torlakee/Camplight-RewriteForge-Service/ROADMAP.md

 ## Architecture

 FastApi app exposing the following HTTP methods:

-1 [POST] /v1/rewrite - a method which returns result immediately - synchronious
+1. [POST] /v1/rewrite - a method which returns result immediately - synchronious
-2 [POST] /v1/rewrite/submit - a method which will create a new job and return its id - asynchronous 3 [GET] /v1/rewrite/result/:id - a method which will return a result by job id - synchronious 4 [POST] /v1/rewrite/sse - SSE stream
+2. [POST] /v1/rewrite/submit - a method which will create a new job and return its id - asynchronous
+3. [GET] /v1/rewrite/result/:id - a method which will return a result by job id - synchronious
+4. [POST] /v1/rewrite/sse - SSE stream
-5 [POST] /v1/rewrite/chunked - Chunked stream
+5. [POST] /v1/rewrite/chunked - Chunked stream
-6 [GET] /health - health check
+6. [GET] /health - health check

 Input validation:
+* We have to check the length of the body.
- We have to check the format of the POST requests.
+* We have to check the format of the POST requests.
+It needs to include at least "text".
- We have to check if the style is part of the enumarated possible values <pirate | haiku | formal>
+* We have to check if the style is part of the enumarated possible values <pirate | haiku | formal>
- We have to check if parameter id is an existing job id.
+* We have to check if parameter id is an existing job id.

 ## Project layout
  Create project codebase structure